rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 ## Architecture Diagram

-Below is a visual representation of the key components of Rancher Turtles and their relationship to Rancher Manager and the Rancher Cluster Agent.
+Below is a visual representation of the key components of Rancher Turtles and their relationship to Rancher and the Rancher Cluster Agent.
 Understanding these components is essential for gaining insights into how Rancher leverages the CAPI operator for cluster management.

 ![overview](/img/30000ft_view.png)